 - May help clarify skin

-The clinical trials associated to zinc and acne are also limited, but from the research that has been done has shown a positive outcome of zinc and its ability to clarify skin.
+The clinical trials associated to zinc and acne are also limited, but the research that has been done has shown a positive outcome of zinc and its ability to clarify skin.

 What is the daily requirement of Zinc